kaunai/odin-recipes/README.md

 # odin-recipes
-Small project where I put together a simple recipe website
+Small project where I put together a recipe website consisting of links, images, and text.